Quick, name one of the many interesting cities in the Czech Republic!

 Want More?
 For more information read our article on visiting Pilsen.

-Cities of the Czech Republic – Olomouc
+Cities in the Czech Republic – Olomouc

 Couples and hopeless romantics will love one of the oldest cities of the Czech Republic.
 Legend has it that the city was founded by Julius Caesar and served as a capital of the Moravian region after 1187.
 Olomouc not only offers beautiful architectural pearls – like the Holy Trinity Column – but also interesting sights like the Mausoleum of Yugoslav Soldiers.
 Lovebirds can go for a romantic stroll in Smetana’s park.